Brittany Catanzaro

 Following the rescue the United States Coast Guard honored Coast Guard personnel who had distinguished themselves.
 Catanzaro is a member of the Coast Guard Reserve, and received a Meritorious Public Service Award.

-Catanzaro's cool and efficient response to the emergency landing has been offered as an example the value of training for emergencies.
-New York Waterways crews practice man overboard drills every two weeks, and Catanzaro said they were all so familiar with the process she did not have to issue any orders, as her subordinates all already knew what to do.
-Keeping pace with survivors drifting with the Hudson's relatively fast currents is a task that requires skill and practice, and Catanzaro had specifically practiced to master this skill, during their drills, by throwing life-rings into the water, practicing keeping pace with them.
+Catanzaro's cool and efficient response to the emergency landing has been offered as an example of the value of training for emergencies.
+New York Waterways crews practice man overboard drills every two weeks, and Catanzaro said they were all so familiar with the process that she did not have to issue any orders, as her subordinates all already knew what to do.
+Keeping pace with survivors drifting with the Hudson's relatively fast currents is a task that requires skill and practice.
+Catanzaro had specifically practiced to master this skill during their drills by throwing life-rings into the water and practicing keeping pace with them.

 The New York Times profiled Catanzaro on December 4, 2008, when she was New York Waterways youngest ever captain, and its first female ferry captain.
 Catanzaro described virtually growing up on her family's boat, which was moored near the New York Waterways terminal.
 She described knowing she wanted to work on water, from an early age.
 She enlisted in the Coast Guard on September 11, 2007, where she worked as a machinery technician.
 When asked whether the older captains had given her "guff", she replied that, on the contrary, she didn't have to earn their trust, as they had seen her grow up on the river, and several of them had played a role in her training and qualification.